 “Go with the flow; eat the way local people do,” says Duguid.
 “India doesn’t conform with our notions.
 India is its own place.”
 Tune in, she adds.
 That’s really her big message.

-For more on Naomi Duguid and her extraordinary culinary travels and writings, go to www.naomiduguid.com
+- Kate Doyle is an editorial projects coordinator at Scholastic Canada.
+For more on Naomi Duguid and her culinary travels and writings, go to www.naomiduguid.com.